-Sadler’s Wells believes access to dance and the arts is fundamental when it comes to the development of children and young people.
-Not only does it provide a window into new worlds, but it helps build self-confidence, imagination and empathy.
+Sadler’s Wells believes access to dance and the arts is fundamental when it comes to the development of young people.
+Not only does it provide a window into new worlds, but it helps build self-confidence, imagination and empathy and schools, like Stoke Newington, play a pivotal role in connecting students to cultural experiences.

 Headliners believe young people have the right to be heard.
 They empower them to express themselves, tell their stories and change their lives.